mathieujouffroy/Lem-in/README.md

 find the shortest and quickest solution for a number of ants to traverse an ant colony (the graph) from the source node to the sink node in the least amount of steps.
-We will need to find the shortest paths or paths to achieve this.
+To achieve this we will need to find the maximum flow through the shortest path or paths.
-For this project, I used an adaptation of the Edmund-Karp algorithm (based on the Ford-Fulkerson algorithm).
+For this project, I used an adaptation of the Edmonds-Karp algorithm (based on the Ford-Fulkerson algorithm).

 Input: